Jesserc/My-Ethernaut-Solutions/README.md

   }

- // call this function 10 times, in different blocks function attack() external {
+ // call this function ten times, in different blocks function attack() external {
   // simulate the same thing the "CoinFlip" contract does and call the contract with your value.
   // since both logic are the same, the values will be the same